Wagner College: Campus

 Prominent early buildings include Cunard Hall (ca. 1851); Reynolds House (1905); Kairos House (1918), a Craftsman Style cottage; and Main Hall (1930, restored 2012) and Parker Hall (1923), built in the Collegiate Gothic style.
 Main Hall provides classroom and office space and a theater auditorium.
 Parker Hall, first built as a dormitory, is used for faculty offices.

-Two cottages built in the early 1920s provide administrative space for the college's Public Safety and Lifelong Learning offices.
+Two cottages built in the early 1920s provide administrative space for the institution's Campus Safety and Lifelong Learning offices.

-Three dormitory facilities were constructed during the college's major building drive: Guild Hall (1951), Parker Towers (1964) and Harbor View Hall (1969), later complemented by Foundation Hall (2010), a residence hall for upperclassmen.
+Three dormitory facilities were constructed during the college's major building drive in the middle of the twentieth century: Guild Hall (1951), Parker Towers (1964) and Harbor View Hall (1969), later complemented by Foundation Hall (2010), a residence hall for upperclassmen.
 About two-thirds of undergraduates live on campus.

 Another dormitory building, Campus Hall (1957), now provides classroom and office space.

 The Horrmann Library (1961) contains over 200,000 volumes and holds the collection and personal papers of poet Edwin Markham.

 The Megerle Science Building and Spiro Hall were opened in 1968, followed by the Wagner Union in 1970.

 Two building projects have expanded earlier structures.
-In 1999, a dramatic expansion of the 1951 Sutter Gymnasium created the modern Spiro Sports Center.
+In 1999, a significant expansion of the 1951 Sutter Gymnasium created the modern Spiro Sports Center.
 And in 2002, a pair of Prairie Style cottages constructed around 1905 were refurbished and joined by a bridge building into Pape Admissions House.

 Three substantial resources on the physical history of the Wagner College campus have been published: